Troops patrol Kashmir on anniversary of statehood revocation

 On Aug.
 5, 2019, the Indian government led by Hindu nationalist Prime Minister Narendra Modi stripped Jammu and Kashmir of its statehood, scrapped its separate constitution and revoked inherited protections of land and jobs, allowing more outsiders to settle in the Muslim-majority region.

-The former state was split into two federal territories — Ladakh and Jammu-Kashmir — deepening anti-India sentiment in the region.
+The former state was split into two federal territories — Ladakh and Jammu-Kashmir — deepening anti-India sentiment in the region, which is also claimed by Pakistan.
 Indian authorities also enforced a monthslong information blackout and security clampdown.
 Thousands of young people and political leaders — both anti- and pro-India — were arrested.
 Scores remain incarcerated.

 As some of the restrictions were eased, India enforced another harsh lockdown to combat the coronavirus, deepening the economic crisis in the region.